 Bush Adventure Program

-As part of our ELC, we offer the Bush Adventure Program to provide a space for children to develop a strong connection with nature.
+We offer the Bush Adventure Program to provide a space for children to develop a strong connection with nature.
 Current research is overwhelmingly in favour of nature play for children due to its many benefits.
 Explorations in nature can result in improved problem-solving skills, independence, resilience, and leadership, while allowing children to pursue imagination and creativity.

 Our Bush Adventure Program takes place on designated bush adventure days, on Alphington’s beautiful grounds and surrounding grasslands.
 After meeting at our Welcome Tree and saying our acknowledgements to country, we begin our explorations of the habitats that surround us and the creatures that make them their home.